 THAT SAID… I find that if I were to be honest, walking around with these R&B moto boots, I would have liked to have tried a 7.5 because I feel like they fit truer to size than other Rag & Bone boots like the Harrow or the Margot.

 I suspect that the heel (flat) on these moto boots have something to do with it — they fit true to size, but if you’re not sure, try half a size up.
 With the other R&B boots that are heeled, you DEFINITELY need to size up a full size by almost 100% consensus online and through reviews.

 I have a toddler and I am freakin’ lazy, so if these boots require me to fiddle with straps every time I wear them, they may have ended up being resold.

 And yet while they fit, they feel a little loose as a US 8 on a US 7 foot.

 I placed my trusty Birkenstock half soles inside but I found that it then felt too tight across the top of my foot, although the toe area was fine.

 I was still able to slip in my foot, but now my sock would get caught on the insole and pull tight (slightly uncomfortable).

 I took out the Birkenstock half soles and they feel a bit loose, but not uncomfortably so.
-If I were to wear super thick wool hiking socks, they would fit perfectly.
-I may try that if my other pair of Birkenstock insoles which are flatter and meant for flat shoes don’t work to ‘tighten up’ the area, and provide some support.
+If I were to wear super thick wool hiking socks, they would fit better but feel loose.

 The ankle is also slightly loose (meant to be slouchy), and the top is just perfectly slouchy without being too floppy.